-Please confirm that you have submitted your grant request to firstname.lastname@example.org or through sbfoundation.org/apply (for Express Grants only).
-After submitting to the correct email you will receive an automatic receipt – please retain this receipt for your records.
-Contact Deanna Vallejo email@example.com if you do not receive a receipt as this means your application has not been received by the foundation and will not be considered.
+Please confirm that you have submitted your grant request to email@example.com or through our portal.
+After submitting an application you will receive an automatic receipt – please retain this receipt for your records.
+You can also reference all submissions over the last few years via your agencies profile in the Foundations grants portal.
+Please contact our Community Engagement Team at CommunityEngagement@SBFoundation.org if you do not receive a receipt as this means your application has not been received by the foundation and will not be considered.

 Foundation grant programs have review periods that range from six to sixteen weeks, per the award dates listed in the grant guidelines.
-Applicants will be notified of funding decisions by mail.
-Please allow time for our review and decision-making process and contact a member of the community investment team with questions.
+Applicants will be notified of funding decisions by mail or email.
+Please allow time for our review and decision-making process.
+If you have any questions please contact the member of the Community Engagement Team referenced in the grant program guidelines.

-As a partner in your efforts, the foundation is pleased to be acknowledged in any communication materials related to the grant activity.
+As a partner in your efforts, the Foundation is pleased to be acknowledged in any communication materials related to the grant activity.
+Please refer to your award letter containing more information.
 If you choose to use the Santa Barbara Foundation logo on any printed or online material, please refer to our press and media resources page.

-Lists of community grants awarded in the past five years can be found by contacting us.
+Lists of community grants awarded for your organization in the past five years can be obtained by contacting us.